Arthie/xwind/README.md

 yarn add -D @tailwindcssinjs/macro tailwindcss
 ```

-### 3. Add Tailwind base css
+### 2. Add Tailwind base css
 ```js
 import "tailwindcss/dist/base.min.css";
 ```
-If you use Tailwind plugins that register new base styles you will need to generate a custom base css file.
+If you use Tailwind plugins that register new base styles you will need to generate a customized base css file.
 <details>
   <summary>Generate base css with Tailwind cli</summary>

-#### 3.1 Create a tailwind.base.css file
+#### 2.1 Create a tailwind.base.css file
 ```css
 /* tailwind.base.css */
 @tailwind base;
 ```
-#### 3.2 Using Tailwind CLI
+#### 2.2 Using Tailwind CLI

 ```bash
 # Use the `npx tailwindcss help build` command to learn more about the various CLI options.